 Board of Directors

 Darcy Kind, Vice President.
-Darcy is a conservation biologist with the Department of Natural Resources’ Endangered Resources Program, where she works with private landowners to manage WI’s rare natural resources.
-Darcy holds a B.A. from Lawrence University.
-She also serves on the board of directors for the Friends of the Arboretum.
-Darcy lives in Madison with her husband Marc Vitale and enjoys being outside through all of WI’s seasons.
+Darcy is a conservation biologist with the Department of Natural Resources, where she works with private landowners to help manage and restore important natural communities in the Driftless Area.
+She grew up in the country as a 4-H’er in Winnebago County and holds a B.A. from Lawrence University.
+When not outdoors, she enjoys the cultural opportunities that are available in the community and also serves on the board of the Madison Symphony Orchestra and the Madison Childrens’ Museum.
+Darcy lives in Madison with her husband Marc Vitale.

 Mariana Weinhold, Treasurer.
 Mariana is a retired CPA.
 She worked in finance for 25 years with Raymond Management Company, a Madison based hotel development and management company.
 She holds a B.S. in history from Colorado College and a M.S. in accounting from the University of Wisconsin-Madison.
 Mariana became interested in land conservation when she and her husband and their two children established a conservation easement with the Natural Heritage Land Trust on their property, Louis Bluff, on the Wisconsin River several years ago.
 Mariana divides her time between Louis Bluff and Madison and enjoys kayaking, river trips, travel, tennis and hiking.